Adricarpin/Flask-REST-API/README.md

 Finally, we have converted our Machine Learning model into a product that can be developed!

+# Conclusion
+In this post, we have turned a Machine Learning model into a final product, so everyone can interact with it and extract value.
+As future work I suggest improving the application adding new functions like an option to store data in a Database (with SQLAlchemy), or a login system for users (with Flask-JWT).

 I hope you have learned a lot!
 Thanks for reading!